I, John Caleb, created this website to share thoughts and ideas I'd like others to know and know of.

 Perhaps the moment the black American male lost all respect from his woman were that of which she witnessed that he could not protect and defend her while he and she were both fettered on the slave ship on the way to the American continents.
 Perhaps as a result, the only way he can regain that respect is to deal with the perpetrator on his own, as difficult and unlikely as that may seem.

-I post the preceding and the next article because it's important for us males, especially of our ethnic group, to realize that we do have a significant leading roll in the theme of things.
+Another reason I post the next article is that it's important for us males, especially of our ethnic group, to realize that we do have a significant leading roll in the theme of things.

 On Facebook, there's controversy among us Blacks about the idea and concept of female deity.
 Of it, there are both males and females among us who support the idea that Our God is female, and there are those who oppose.
 My point of view on this matter would be obvious to anyone who reads some of the articles on this website.